kanflo/ADS-B-funhouse/README.md

 ## proxclient.py

-This script subscribes to the JSON radar data from `adsbclient.py` and calculates the distance to the nearest aircraft using your location and makes an Bing image search for an image of the aircraft (you will need a Bing API key for this, see `bingconfig.py`).
+This script subscribes to the JSON radar data from `adsbclient.py` and calculates the distance to the nearest aircraft using your location and makes an Bing image search for an image of the aircraft.

 `% proxclient.py -m <MQTT host> -l <your latitude> -L <your longitude> --imagedb planeimgs.sqb`